Did you know that websites with a blog have tend to have 434% more indexed pages?

 I want to make sure that, after reading this Content Playbook you, walk away with a better understanding about writing content that drives traffic.

-Before I share with you some of my top tips, and tools to help you with your content, here are 10 different types of content ideas to help you get started.
+Before I share with you some of my top tips, and tools to help you with your content as a digital leader , here are 10 different types of content ideas to help you get started.

 - Guides e.g. the beginner’s guide to choosing the perfect wedding dress